-Kanta PHR provides developers with the necessary interfaces and and an approved open-access national data content, both of which are based on the HL7 FHIR standard.
+Kanta PHR provides developers with the necessary interfaces and an approved open-access national data content, both of which are based on the HL7 FHIR standard.
 FHIR Rest API interfaces are defined in the Capability Statement.
 The data content is being developed in cooperation with various actors.

 Developers can already now integrate their application with the Kanta PHR sandbox environment for self-testing.
 Prior to integration with the Kanta PHR production environment, applications must meet a set of national approval criteria for wellbeing applications and pass approval testing.